 Selling Real Estate in and around Chicago

 For a seller, it begins with the decision to list your home with a Chicago area Realtor.
 Unless you are selling to someone that you know, chances are good that you will be using one to help you find a buyer.
 Your Realtor should know your market well and give you advice on how to make your home even more appealing to a buyer, how to market the home, and what price you can realistically expect to get.
 Once a potential buyer makes an offer, your Realtor will help you decide if it is an offer that you should at least consider.
 Many sellers will find an attorney at this stage to evaluate the proposed terms of the sale beyond the contract price by evaluating the remaining legal provisions that a buyer may want to bring into the deal.
 For instance, is the buyer asking to be let out of the contract if they cannot sell their existing home?
 Is the buyer asking for you to kick in some money towards their closing costs?
 While most contracts will give you, the seller, a short (and I do mean short) amount of time to have an attorney review the contract, giving you the chance to suggest changes, it does make sense to get an attorney’s input before accepting the offer, assuming that you can do so quickly.
 Some lawyers will charge a fee for this service but will credit the amount paid to you if you do accept the contract and take it through to closing the deal.
-Be sure to request a copy of our Homeseller’s Guide- free and delivered to your door.
+Be sure to request a copy of our Homeseller’s Guide- free for instant download.